TheEsquimo/Lab6/README.md

  * Guests stays double the amount of time
  * The waiter picks up and does the dishes at twice the speed
  * The bar is open for five minutes or longer
- * Couples night - bartender always lets in two customers whenever they let someone in
+ * Couples night - bouncer always lets in two customers whenever they let someone in
  * Double the amount of time between bouncer let-ins, after 20 seconds 15 guests are let in at once (one-time event)

 # Bedömning